openandclose/tosixinch/docs/options.rst

     ``ConfigParser`` strips leading and ending whitespaces.
     So if you want actual whitespaces, quote them as the default does.
-    Quotes are stripped by the script in turn.
+    Quotes are stripped by the program in turn.

 .. confopt:: trimdirs \*